incoming-inc/ios-template-app/upgrade-instructions.md

 ---
-title: Incoming iOS PVN SDK - Upgrade instructions
+title: Sourse iOS PVN SDK - Upgrade instructions
 layout: default
 ---

-Incoming SDK v2.5.2
+Sourse SDK v2.5.2
 -------------------
 - No breaking API change introduced in this version.
 Just remove the old Incoming-PVN.{bundle,framework} from your project, and add the new ones, or use `pod update IncomingSDK`.

-Incoming SDK v2.5.1
+Sourse SDK v2.5.1
 -------------------
 - No breaking API change introduced in this version.
 Just remove the old Incoming-PVN.{bundle,framework} from your project, and add the new ones, or use `pod update IncomingSDK`.

-Incoming SDK v2.5.0
+Sourse SDK v2.5.0
 -------------------
 - No breaking API change introduced in this version.
 Just remove the old Incoming-PVN.{bundle,framework} from your project, and add the new ones, or use `pod update IncomingSDK`.

-Incoming SDK v2.4.0
+Sourse SDK v2.4.0
 -------------------
 - No breaking API change introduced in this version.
 Just remove the old Incoming-PVN.{bundle,framework} from your project, and add the new ones, or use `pod update IncomingSDK`.

-Incoming SDK v2.3.5
+Sourse SDK v2.3.5
 -------------------
 - No breaking API change introduced in this version.
 Just remove the old Incoming-PVN.{bundle,framework} from your project, and add the new ones, or use `pod update IncomingSDK`.

-Incoming SDK v2.3.4
+Sourse SDK v2.3.4
 -------------------
 - No breaking API change introduced in this version.
 Just remove the old Incoming-PVN.{bundle,framework} from your project, and add the new ones, or use `pod update IncomingSDK`.

-Incoming SDK v2.3.3
+Sourse SDK v2.3.3
 -------------------
 - No breaking API change introduced in this version.
 Just remove the old Incoming-PVN.{bundle,framework} from your project, and add the new ones, or use `pod update IncomingSDK`